Emily Papaeliou, LCSW

 As a Licensed Clinical Social Worker, I believe in fostering a collaborative alliance where every client can feel empowered and validated and feel open to share in a non-judgmental space.
 I focus on individual strengths while helping to identify distorted thinking, maladaptive coping patterns, and behaviors that are limiting to self-growth.
-I utilize evidenced-based approaches including Cognitive-Behavioral Therapy, (CBT), Dialectical Behavioral Therapy (DBT), solution focused therapy, and mindfulness techniques.
-I work with individuals experiencing anxiety, depression, life transitions and domestic violence and sexual assault survivors.
+I utilize evidenced-based approaches including Cognitive-Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), solution-focused therapy, and mindfulness techniques.
+I work with individuals experiencing anxiety, depression, life transitions, and domestic violence & sexual assault survivors.
+My pronouns are she/her/hers.

 My experience working in a psychiatric inpatient unit and a medical inpatient hospital gave me the opportunity to work with diverse populations.
 My clinical training, education, and experience working with adolescents, adults, geriatric populations, and their families prepared me for meeting a client in their journey of reflection and healing.
 Through these interactions, I have continually been amazed at the strength and courage of the human spirit.